ARTICLE I – MEMBERSHIP

 Regular meetings of the US/A shall be held five times a year.

-Notice of the meeting must reach the membership at least ten days prior to the meeting.
+Notice of the meeting must reach the membership at least two days prior to the meeting.

 Special meetings may be called by the Board or by a group of at least ten members.
-Notice of the meetings must reach membership at least ten days prior to the called meeting.
+Notice of the meetings must reach membership at least two days prior to the called meeting.

-Items requiring the vote of the general membership must be submitted in writing to the members at least seventy-two hours prior to a regular called meeting.
+Items requiring the vote of the general membership must be submitted in writing to the members at ten days prior to a regular called meeting.

 Proposals for action